adamschonewille/adamschonewille.github.io/learn.md

 Study and application of the principles of university-level discourse, with emphasis on expository and persuasive writing.
 Essays and exercises are required.

-## Started school at the University of British Columbia
+## *Started school at the University of British Columbia*
 ## September 2013

+This page was last updated on March 31 2018